obDann/fundamentals/designPatterns/README.md

 A Design Pattern is described as a template/repeatable solution to common software engineering problems.

 ### Design Patterns in this directory

-[Builder:](./Builder) A way to instantiate an object, injecting multiple attributes in a clear and concise way
+#### Behaviour Design Patterns: Focuses in communication among classes.

 [Command:](./Command) Treating classes as commands; the main responsibility of a command is to execute an action

-[Factory](./Factory) A descriptive abstraction of a constructor, allowing multiple ways to instantiate an object without guessing the constructor's purpose

 [Iterator:](./Iterator) Allows clients to sequentially traverse through a collection of objects in a class

 [Publish Subscribe:](./publishSubscribe) Allows many objects to automatically react when behaviour of an observable changes

+#### Creational Design Patterns: Focuses in class instantiation.

+[Builder:](./Builder) A way to instantiate an object, injecting multiple attributes in a clear and concise way

+[Factory](./Factory) A descriptive abstraction of a constructor, allowing multiple ways to instantiate an object without guessing the constructor's purpose

 [Singleton:](./Singleton) Global access to a class that has only one reference

+#### Structural Design Patterns: Focuses in organizing small pieces to generate large structures.

+[Adapter:](./Adapter) Lets an object make a request with incompatible (but fully implemented) resources injected into it.

+[Composite:](./Composite) Allows components to hold objects of its interface.

+[Decorator:](./Decorator) A core object that can have additional properties with each layer.

 ---